 After your foundation and concealer are finished, it is time to start the contouring process.
 Use a tapered highlighter contour brush first to apply more foundation that is about one shade lighter than the foundation base you already have on.

-With the tapered highlighter contour brush, apply the lighter foundation to the areas beneath your eyes and along your forehead’s central V. Dip the brush in water first, tap off the excess, and then dip it into the foundation.
-You only want a small amount of foundation for each of these steps, and want to work carefully and evenly.
+With the tapered highlighter contour brush, apply the lighter foundation to the areas beneath your eyes and along your forehead’s central V. Dip the brush in water first, tap off the excess and then dip it into the foundation.
+You only want a small amount of foundation for each of these steps and you must work carefully and evenly.

 Precision Highlighting and Contouring